LDKevinPDX/ld-articles/Edge Computing/Flagging at the Edge.md

 }
 ```

 Once the initialization is complete, you are free to get flag values.
-The example below is getting a variation for the "my-first-flag" flag and using the client IP address a key for the user data.
-Variations in the LaunchDarkly platform are the different values a flag thats been created might return.
+The example below is getting a variation for the "my-first-flag" flag and using the client IP address as a key for the user data.
+Variations in the LaunchDarkly platform are the different values a flag that has been created might return.
 You can pass whatever data about the user that you like within the user object.
 This can be used to target a user through targeting rules you set within the LaunchDarkly dashboard or for doing things like percentage rollouts.

 ```javascript
 let myFirstFlag = await client.variation(